Loading...

 iShares ESG MSCI EAFE ETF

-Investing in local ESG companies is a great way to support your community, but you will need to go global if you really want to make a change.
-International diversification is a great way to support global change while also getting great returns.
+Investing in local ESG companies is a great way to support your community, but you must go global to make a change.
+International diversification is a great way to support global change while getting great returns.

-In all, there are just over 450 stocks in this find which give you a great option that diversifies your investments with less risk than jumping headfirst into an emerging market.
-Although it does not feature a perfect balance, companies from all of the 11 sectors are represented.
+This find contains just over 450 stocks, which gives you a great option for diversifying your investments with less risk than jumping headfirst into an emerging market.
+Although it does not feature a perfect balance, companies from all 11 sectors are represented.

 For sure, and all companies take up less than 2% of the portfolio regardless of origin, making is a great way to get a little bit of everything all in one place.